106th Annual Rutgers Day/Ag Field Day

 Student Coordinator: Lindsey Porzio

-Rebecca Potosky, practicum students, and work-study students: Thanks for all of your hard work keeping the barn clean, helping with the horses, and getting the show area ready and in working shape.
+Practicum and work-study students: Thanks for all of your hard work keeping the barn clean, helping with the goats, and getting the show area ready and in working shape.
 You are appreciated more than you know!

-Goat Handling and Fitting Supervisors: Thanks for all of your hard work with the students; you’ve done a GREAT job!
+Goat Handling and Fitting Supervisors: Thank you for all of your hard work with the students and their animals; you’ve done a GREAT job!

 Animal Name | Contestant |